nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the displayed list of contacts.
 The index **must be a positive integer** (1, 2, 3, …) and cannot exceed the number of contacts in the displayed list of contacts.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed.
+* When editing tags, the existing tags of the contact will be removed.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contacts’s tags by typing `t/` without specifying any tags after it.
   </box>